devalexqt/pi_h264/README.md

     					'-pf', "baseline"//only accepted profile for decoder
     					]);
 ```
- Is it possible to use ffmpeg 3.2 with h264_omx support (need modify libavcodec/omx.c for enable baseline h264 profile, because default is High profile).
+ Also, its possible to use ffmpeg 3.2 with h264_omx support (need modify libavcodec/omx.c for enable baseline h264 profile, because default is High profile).

-ADD to libavcodec/omx.c at line 518 v3.2 for support baseline profile
+Add to libavcodec/omx.c at line 518, ffmpeg v3.2, for support baseline profile
-!!!Do not need configure again if you already have compiled  ffmpeg, just run make command!!!
+!!!Do not need run ./configure again if you already have compiled  ffmpeg, just run make command!!!
 ```
         avc.eProfile=OMX_VIDEO_AVCProfileBaseline;
 ```